+All subcontractors must submit their Company's Project Safety Program to the Project Site Safety Manager prior to the start of their work.
 As a minimum, the subcontractor's Safety Program shall meet or exceed Webcor/Obayashi safety requirements, the applicable parts of the Webcor/Obayashi Corporate Safety Manual, the contract documents and federal, state, local or other applicable regulations.

-Prior to Subcontractors arrival, measures to identify, monitor and control the worker and the general public from identified hazards shall be included in their safety plans.
 The Program shall be reviewed by the Site Safety Manager who may require, from time to time, additional written Safety Procedures as may be necessary to address the potential hazards of their operations.